MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 14/04-MiniLab_Create and Manage Policies to Enforce Compliance.md

 In this min-lab, you will learn to use Azure Policy to do some of the more common tasks related to creating, assigning, and managing policies across your organization, such as:

-* Assign a policy to enforce a condition for resources you create in the future.
+* Assign a policy to enforce a condition for resources you create in the future

-* Create and assign an initiative definition to track compliance for multiple resources.
+* Create and assign an initiative definition to track compliance for multiple resources

-* Resolve a non-compliant or denied resource.
+* Resolve a non-compliant or denied resource

-* Implement a new policy across an organization.
+* Implement a new policy across an organization

 ## Assign a policy